ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 1. {{CUID}} by E. Elliott

-An inspection of these implementations and the issues described above has led to this document which intends to adapt UUIDs to address these issues.
+An inspection of these implementations and the issues described above has led to this document which intends to adapt new UUIDs to address these issues.

+Further, {{RFC4122}} itself was in need an overhaul to address a number of topics such as but not limited to the following:

+1. Miscellaneous erratas.
+Mostly around bit layout clarifications which lead to inconsistent implementations.

+1. Decouple other UUID versions from UUIDv1 bit layout so that fields like "time_hi_and_version" do not need to be referenced within a non-time-based UUID while also providing "UUIDv1 like" definition sections for UUIDv3, UUIDv4, and UUIDv5.

+1. Provide implementation best practices around many real-world scenarios and corner cases observed by existing and prototype implementations.

+1. Update the document to address security best practices and considerations for the modern age as it pertains MAC addresses, hashing algorithms, secure randomness, and other topics.

+1. Provide implementations a standard-based option for implementation specific and/or experimental UUID designs.

+1. Provide more test vectors that illustrate real UUIDs created as per the specification.

 # Terminology {#terminology}